homemlab/flync/README.md

 ---

-## Migration from v1
+## Migration from Legacy Version

-If upgrading from the bash-based v1 pipeline:
+If upgrading from the bash-based legacy pipeline:

 ### Major Changes